coderamen666/srd-v3.5-md/spells/spells-a-b.md

 certain creatures.
 This spell has no effect on a weapon that already has an alignment.

-You can't cast this spell on a natural weapon, such as an unarmed strike.
+You can’t cast this spell on a natural weapon, such as an unarmed strike.

 When you make a weapon good, evil, lawful, or chaotic, *align weapon* is